-In 2014, TSBC partnered with the BC Used Oil Management Association in its 9th annual Ambassador Program.
-Through this program, TSBC engages retailers, local governments, the media and the public directly in discussions about the BC tire recycling program's successes, issues, and opportunities for improvement.
-A key success story from the 2014 program was the recruitment of 108 new R2R sites.
-R2Rs provide the public with a convenient, no cost disposal option for up to four tires, contributing to the goal of fewer tires abandoned in rural and urban landscapes.
+In 2015, TSBC partnered with the BC Used Oil Management Association in its 10th annual Ambassador Program.
+Through this program, TSBC engages retailers and the public directly in discussions about the BC tire recycling program's successes, issues, and opportunities for improvement.
+In 2015, the tour's focus was to promote and educate all stakeholders on BC Recycles, the one stop shop for locating drop off locations for stewarded products.
+As in prior years, the students were successful in recruiting more R2R sites for TSBC, bringing the total at the end of 2015 to 828 sites throughout the province.

-The success of this program's outreach and the ability to connect one on one with stakeholders has resulted in TSBC participating in the 2015 Ambassador Program.
+The success of this program's outreach and the ability to connect one on one with stakeholders has resulted in TSBC participating in the 2016 Ambassador Program.